the following is extracted from a recent conversation on social media:

 Skepticism to me is more of an emotional reaction than a sign of any insightful critical intelligence.
 Real thinking demands a realism that embraces the virtual, the abstract.
 No thought is without reality.
 Some have more value and reality than others, but that is partly made by decision.
 We decide what ideas to invest life in.
 My favorite Derrida quote is instructive: “form fascinates when one no longer has the force to understand force from within itself. that is, to create”

-I find Jungian thinking to have limited potential for life because it reduces everything down to universal forms rather than creates as Aurobindo did, new meaning and myth out of old symbols.
-If you read any of the essays on my website you will see I do not wish for a single universal language for all the good postmodern reasons but rather an understanding of the universal within each particular, which is what my philosophy is developing: a creative coherence, not an authoritative one.
+I find Jungian thinking to have limited potential for life because it reduces everything down to universal forms rather than creates as Aurobindo did, new meaning and myth out of old symbols, which is what my philosophy is developing: a creative coherence, not an authoritative one.

 I think that (there is a reality) goes without saying in all philosophy.
 The assumption is that the world is a cosmos not a chaos.
 The ideas have just gotten more refined.
 The chaos of chaos theory is not really chaos.
 There really is no randomness in the universe in the sense of having no connection or meaning.
 The order is just no longer reduced to generic archetypes or “laws” of nature.
 Gregory Chatain’s definition of random, referenced often in the complexity theory literature is all about incompressibility.
 You can’t compress a random number down into an algorithm.
 It is truly unique, not determined by anything predictable.
 When we leave the platonism behind we don’t get absolute disorder, we get a higher order.
 Deleuze’s replacement for essence/archetype he takes from mathematics: a multiplicity.
 The difference is in the level of detail.
 We are moving from some rather generic thinking that the ancients were doing that reduced things down to vague types and categories to a new science and mysticism where the Gods are coming down to Earth and are rendered visible in their specificity.